jguamie/system-design/notes/transactions.md

 #### Multi-Version Concurrency Control (MVCC)
 Snapshot isolation is usually implemented with multi-version concurrency control (MVCC).
 The database will keep several different committed versions of an object as various in-progress transactions need to read database state at different points in time.
 Each transaction is always given a unique, always-incrementing transaction ID.

+##### Modifications
 Whenever a write occurs, the data is tagged with the writer's transaction ID.
 Whenever a transaction reads from the database, any writes made by transactions with a later transaction ID are ignored.

+A garbage collection process will periodically remove old object versions when they are no longer visible to any transactions.
+##### Deletions
 Whenever a transaction deletes data, the row isn't actually deleted.
 Instead, it is marked for deletion by setting the `deleted_by` field to the transaction ID.

-A garbage collection process will periodically remove old object versions and delete objects marked for deletion when they are no longer visible to any transactions.
+A garbage collection process will periodically delete objects marked for deletion when they are no longer visible to any transactions.
 #### Lost Updates
 Lost updates are when two transactions concurrently read an object, modify it, and write back the modified object (read-modify-write cycle).
 One of the modifications is lost as the second write does not include the first modification.
 The later write clobbers the earlier write.